Projects

 Information

 The Open Graphics Device v1 is an open hardware prototyping platform based on a fully programmable FPGA semiconductor.
-The OGD1 features dual DVI-I outputs and 100-ping IDC connector for exceptional video and I/O flexibility.
-The Open Graphics Project designed and maintains the OGD1 and all of its schematics are available under an open source license.
+The OGD1 features dual DVI-I outputs and 100-pin IDC connector for exceptional video and I/O flexibility.
+The Open Graphics Project designed and maintains the OGD1, and all of its schematics are available under an open source license.

-February 1st, 2010 – Components sourcing is complete and production will begin shortly!
+February 1st, 2010 – Components sourcing is complete and production scheduled to begin shortly.

 November 13th, 2009 – The PCB's have arrived and remaining components sourcing is underway.